EconomyLens.com

 Related

-The deal, which the leaders struck in around an hour, came as the clock ticked down on an August 1 deadline to avoid an across-the-board US levy of 30 percent on European goods.
+The deal, which the leaders reached after an hour of talks, came as the clock ticked down on an August 1 deadline to avoid an across-the-board US levy of 30 percent on European goods.
 “We’ve reached a deal.
 It’s a good deal for everybody.
 This is probably the biggest deal ever reached in any capacity,” said Trump.
-Trump said a baseline tariff of 15 percent would apply across the board, including for Europe’s crucial automobile sector, pharmaceuticals and semiconductors.
+Trump said a baseline tariff of 15 percent would apply across the board, including for Europe’s crucial automobile sector, pharmaceuticals, and semiconductors.

 The EU has been hit by multiple waves of tariffs since Trump reclaimed the White House.
 It is currently subject to a 25-percent levy on cars, 50 percent on steel and aluminium, and an across-the-board tariff of 10 percent, which Washington threatened to hike to 30 percent in a no-deal scenario.
 The bloc had been pushing hard for tariff carve-outs for critical industries from aircraft to spirits, and its auto industry, crucial for France and Germany, is already reeling from the levies imposed so far.

+France’s minister for Europe, Benjamin Haddad, wrote on X on Monday that the agreement would provide “temporary stability…but it is unbalanced.”
 The EU had pushed for a compromise on steel that could allow a certain quota into the United States before tariffs would apply.
-Trump appeared to rule that out, saying steel was “staying the way it is”, but the EU chief insisted later that “tariffs will be cut and a quota system will be put in place” for steel.
+Trump appeared to rule that out, saying steel was “staying the way it is,” but the EU chief insisted later that “tariffs will be cut and a quota system will be put in place” for steel.

 While 15 percent is much higher than pre-existing US tariffs on European goods, which average around 4.8 percent, it mirrors the status quo, with companies currently facing an additional flat rate of 10 percent.
 Had the talks failed, EU states had greenlit counter tariffs on $109 billion (93 billion euros) of US goods, including aircraft and cars to take effect in stages from August 7.